thekvs/cpp-serializers/README.md

 ![Time](images/time.png)

-For capnproto and flatbuffers since they already store data in a "serialized" form and serialization basically means getting pointer to internal storage, we measure full build/serialize/deserialze cycle.
-On all the other libraries we measured serialize/deserialze cycle of already built data structure.
+For capnproto and flatbuffers since they already store data in a "serialized" form and serialization basically means getting pointer to the internal storage, we measure full *build*/serialize/deserialze cycle.
+On all other libraries we measure serialize/deserialze cycle of already built data structure.

 | serializer     | object's size | avg. total time |